medusajs/medusa/docs/content/add-plugins/twilio-sms.md

+---
+description: 'Learn how to integrate Twilio SMS with the Medusa server.
+Twilio SMS can be used to send users SMS messages instantly.
+It can be used to send SMS messages to customers.
+Learn how to install the plugin and test it out.'
+---

 # Twilio SMS

 In this document, you’ll learn about the Twilio SMS Plugin, what it does, and how to use it in Medusa.